awaisjavaid930/vuetype_tailwind/README.md

 # vuetype_tailwind
-A Repo for Configure Vue, Typescript and Tailwind CSS
+This Repositry provide you scaffolding of  Vue App,  Typescript and Tailwindcss